w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/08-migration.md

 We estimated the cluster costs

-- On-premises solution with 18 machines: no go
+- On-premises solution with 18 machines: no-go
 - Cloud solution with 18 EC2 instances: no go

 We reduced the solution based on software requirements

-- On-premises solution with 4 machines: no go
+- On-premises solution with 4 machines: no-go
 - Cloud solution with 4 EC2 instances: no go, we miss the software configuration
 - We moved the cluster to AWS EMR + spot instances + S3 storage